AlfarizaRasendria/Walmart-Stock-Time-Series-Using-Recurrent-Neural-Network/README.md

-In this project, I utilize Recurrent Neural Network to generate Time series data for forecasting Walmart Stock
+A Machine Learning Project that implement NLP concept to predict the customer opinion based on their review.
+In this project we using Recurrent Neural Network for the architecture layer model